gboaviagem/linkalike/README.md

-# Link-alike
+# LinkAlike
 ![coverage](./coverage.svg)

-Recommender systems using graph link prediction.
+LinkAlike aims to build recommender systems using graph link prediction.
+As many have written about, the problem of product recommendation may be described as the prediction of a future edge in a user-item graph.
+This graph may be bipartite (i.e. only edges from users to items exist) or we may define edges between users or between items, providing a flavour of content-based recommendation.

 ## Instalation